 And before you ask – no, you really don’t need any other gear.
-All the equipment you need to start taking photos is your camera body, a lens, and at least one 128 GB SD card.
-Most seasoned photographers will have three or more SD cards, but you can get away with one to start out.
+All the equipment you need to start taking photos is your camera body, a lens, and at least one 128 GB SD card (a full guide on memory cards can be found here) Most seasoned photographers will have three or more SD cards, but you can get away with one to start out.
 (You do need a few software from the get-go, but more on that another time.)

 Once you’ve booked your first few clients, invest in a hand strap or a cross-body strap to ensure you don’t drop your camera.
 It’s not necessary, just nice!
 Check out my Ultimate Gift Guide for 2023 for other helpful (but not necessary) items.

 Don’t let a camera stop you from perusing photography!

 Photography is one of the best careers for people who love to travel, love working with people, and love being creative.
 If you’re feeling intimidated by the camera investment or how to learn to use one – don’t!
 We all start somewhere.